fancellu/zio-intro-examples/README.md

 https://zio.dev/

-Some intro code to help with understanding zio, i.e. monkey see, monkey do
+Some intro code to help with understanding zio 1.x, i.e. monkey see, monkey do

 - Unit tests with zio-test